Muthu-Opensource-Solutions/psso-idp-proxy-server-java/README.md

 ### Overview
 This project is a server-side proxy implementation designed to work with Apple's **macOS Platform Single Sign-On (Platform SSO / PSSO)** framework.

+Prominent Identity Providers like Okta, Microsoft, PingIdentity have already Supported Platform SSO from their Side.
+This Project can be utilized with Identity Providers who doesn't support PSSO Still and have no tools to sync Password from iDP to macOS ( Eg : Auth0, OneLogin etc. ) by utilizing Oauth - Resource Owner Passsword Grant Workflow

 While Apple's PSSO framework is often used for full device-level SSO, the primary goal of this proxy server is to utilize the **Password Synchronization** feature of the framework.
 It enables users' local macOS account passwords to synchronize seamlessly with your Identity Provider (IdP) without requiring full device-level SSO enrollment.

-This server acts as a proxy between macOS Platform SSO and your standard OpenID Connect (OIDC) Identity Provider (e.g., Okta, Microsoft Entra ID, Ping Identity, Keycloak, etc.).

 > **Companion macOS Client**:
 > This server requires the companion client application running on macOS: